 All Waxing services are done on a heated table with soothing music to ensure a relaxing wax experience.
 Waxed areas will be soothed with cooling aloe gel to soothe and provide temporary relief of irritation.

-A minimum of 3-4 weeks of hair growth ensures a proper waxing length (about 1/2 inch).
-Anything longer than an inch must be trimmed.
+A minimum of ~ 1/2 inch hair growth ensures a proper waxing length.
+Anything longer than an inch should be trimmed beforehand.

 Ask About our Rewards Punch Card: